michelgrootjans/explaining-flow/readme.md

 - Cycle time: **100 days per story**
 - WIP: **about 50 with a peak of 100**

-We have an improvement in throughput, but it's not what we expected.
-We solved the development bottleneck.
-A new bottleneck appeared before QA, which caused the slowdown.
+We have an improvement in throughput, but it's not the doubling we expected.
+Cycle time halved, but is still disastrous.

+### Let's add yet an extra developer
+Since adding a developer improved matters, let's try by adding yet another developer

+**Input**
+- Work per story: **`ux: 1, dev: 3, qa: 2`**
+- Workers: ux, **dev, dev, dev**, qa
+- Average work distribution: ☑️

+**Example Results**
+- Throughput: **0.45 stories/day**
+- Cycle time: **100 days per story**
+- WIP: **about 50 with a peak of 100**

+Adding an extra developer had absolutely no effect on throughput or cycle time.
+This was obviously a bad strategy

-### Let's go back to the original team and introduce a WIP-limit instead of a new developer
+### Let's go back to the original team of 3 and introduce a WIP-limit instead
 We will simulate with the same team from scenario 5, but introduce a WIP-limit of 10.
-This means that no-one is allowed to start on a new story for as long as there are 10 stories _in flight_.
+This means that no-one is allowed to start a new story as long as there are 10 stories _in flight_.

 **Input**
 - Work per story: **`ux: 1, dev: 3, qa: 2`**
-- Workers: `ux, dev, dev, qa`
+- Workers: `ux, dev, qa`
-- WIP-limit: `10`
+- WIP-limit: **10**
 - Average work distribution: ☑️

 **Example Results**
 - Throughput: **0.30 stories/day**
-- Cycle time: **29.6 days per story**
+- Cycle time: **30 days per story**
 - WIP: **10 stories**

 With no extra cost, our throughput was unaffected, while our cycle time went from 200 days to 30 days.